2008 San Diego Chargers season: Week 15: at Kansas City Chiefs

-Hoping to get a 2nd straight win and stay alive for the playoffs, the Chargers went to Kansas City for a divisional road game vs. the Chiefs.
+Hoping to get a second straight win and stay alive for the playoffs, the Chargers went to Kansas City for a divisional road game vs. the Chiefs.
 The 'Bolts trailed early as RB Larry Johnson threw a 4-yard TD pass to TE Tony Gonzalez.
 The Chiefs extended the lead to 14–0 when QB Tyler Thigpen completed a 1-yard TD pass to WR Dwayne Bowe.
 The 'Bolts closed out the half with Nate Kaeding getting a 32-yard field goal.
-The Chiefs started the 2nd half by Thigpen scrambling for a 3-yard TD.
-The Chargers started to rally as RB LaDainian Tomlinson getting a 6-yard TD run, while QB Philip Rivers completed a 4-yard TD to Malcom Floyd (with a failed 2-pt conversion) with 1:19 left in the game.
-The 'Bolts recovered the onside kick and Rivers threw a 10-yard TD to WR Vincent Jackson with 40 seconds left (with another failed 2-pt try). to take a 22–21 lead.
+The Chiefs started the second half by Thigpen scrambling for a 3-yard TD.
+The Chargers started to rally as RB LaDainian Tomlinson ran for a 6-yard touchdown, while QB Philip Rivers completed a 4-yard TD pass to Malcom Floyd (with a failed 2-pt conversion) with 1:19 left in the game.
+The 'Bolts recovered the onside kick and Rivers threw a 10-yard TD to WR Vincent Jackson with 40 seconds left (with another failed 2-pt try) to take a 22–21 lead.
 The Chiefs’ only answer was kicker Connor Barth's 50-yard field goal try sailing wide left as time expired.

-With the comeback win the Chargers improved to 6–8 and stayed in the hunt for a playoff spot.

 Week 16: at Tampa Bay Buccaneers

 Coming off their season-sweep of the Chiefs, the Chargers flew to Raymond James Stadium for a Week 16 interconference duel with the Tampa Bay Buccaneers.
 In the first quarter, San Diego struck first as quarterback Philip Rivers completed an 11-yard touchdown pass to tight end Brandon Manumaleuna.
 The Buccaneers would respond with fullback B.J.
 Askew getting a 1-yard touchdown run.
 The Chargers would answer in the second quarter Rivers completing a 15-yard touchdown pass to tight end Antonio Gates, followed by kicker Nate Kaeding getting a 28-yard field goal.
 Tampa Bay would answer with kicker Matt Bryant getting a 49-yard field goal.
 San Diego would close out the first half with Kaeding's 57-yard field goal.

 The Buccaneers would take the lead in the third quarter with quarterback Jeff Garcia getting a 7-yard touchdown run and completing a 71-yard touchdown pass to wide receiver Antonio Bryant.
 Afterwards, in the fourth quarter, the Chargers rallied to victory with Rivers completing a 5-yard touchdown pass to Gates and a 32-yard touchdown pass to running back Darren Sproles, followed by cornerback Antoine Cason returning an interception 59 yards for a touchdown.

-With the win, San Diego kept their playoff hopes alive at 7–8.